zaheer9100/WUDA-Delivery/README.md

 - **Benefits**: Single codebase, faster bug fixes, unified CI/CD pipeline.
 - **Limitations**: Limited access to certain native modules, may need custom bridging.
 - **Quality attributes**: Maintainability.
+- **Pros**: Reduces maintenance effort with a single shared codebase for both platforms.
+- **Cons**: Some platform-specific features may require custom native modules.
 - **Alternative Solutions**: Use **Flutter** for even more unified code or **native development** for full control.
 - **Summary**: React Native chosen for simplicity and shared code; Flutter and native were considered but add complexity.